offthedial/bot/README.md

 ![CI][ci-shield]
 # ![Banner](https://assets.otd.ink/bot/banner.png)

 This bot was created to help organize Off The Dial's tournaments easier and faster.
 It includes many commands that automate previously manual tasks.
 Another reason was the lack of a tournament managing discord bot in general.
-This bot also gets realtime data from smash.gg's API.
+This bot also gets realtime data from start.gg's API.
-- Realtime data using smash.gg's GraphQL API!
+- Realtime data using start.gg's GraphQL API!
 - Unique, polished UI for discord commands!

 ## Usage